 The Laboratory of Biochemistry & Structural Biology of the University of Science and Technology of China was established in 2004.
 It consists of two independent research groups which are supervised by Professor ZHOU Cong-Zhao and Professor CHEN Yuxing.
-It is affiliated to the School of Life Sciences and Hefei National Laboratory for Physical Sciences at the Microscale.
+It is affiliated to the School of Life Sciences.
 The current laboratory members include Associate Professor JIANG Yong-Liang, Associate Professor LI Wei-Fang, Associate Investigator HOU Wen-Tao, Associate Investigator LI Qiong, Laboratory Manager REN Yan-Min, several postdoctoral fellows, approximately 15 Ph.D students, more than 10 postgraduates and several undergraduates.

 The three major scientific issues that we currently focus on are: 1) the molecular mechanism of cyanobacterial bloom and potential regulation strategies, 2) the pathogenesis of pathogens, such as Streptococcus pneumoniae and Staphylococcus aureus, and 3) the transport mechanism of ABC transporters.
 The theoretical systems and methodologies of the laboratory include (but not limited to) biochemistry, molecular biology, structural biology, microbiology, biophysics and cell biology.